luttapi03/CTF_tools/README.md

-This is a small binary convertion tool for CTS's.
+This is a small binary convertion tool for CTF's.